dmitriz/aligna/opinionated/rules-js.md

 1. **Use CommonJS over ES Modules** - CommonJS is natively supported while ES Modules often require additional tooling.

-2. **Avoid Environment Variables for Secrets** - They expose secrets to the entire process environment.
-Use configuration files with proper access controls instead.
+2. **Handle Environment Variables for Secrets Securely** - While environment variables are common in cloud-native deployments, they must be handled with care to avoid exposing secrets to the entire process environment.
+Recommended practices include integrating with secret management tools (e.g., HashiCorp Vault, AWS Secrets Manager), using runtime encryption, and enforcing strict linting to detect potential leaks.

 3. **Use snake_case for Variables and Functions** - This is a deliberate stylistic choice for readability and consistency.
+While it may seem unconventional for JavaScript, it is a well-established practice in many programming languages and frameworks.
+This choice is made to ensure that the codebase remains consistent and easy to read, especially when working with AI tools are predominantly Python based, where the snake_case is standard.
+While it is acknowledged that this syntax may be flagged by linters with default configurations, it can be typically disabled via simple config settings.

 4. **Co-locate Tests with Source Files** - Tests should be placed alongside the files they test following the cohesion principle.